19hours/sg-statutes/Acts/Consumer Protection (Trade Descriptions and Safety Requirements) Act.md

 (i) place or date of manufacture, production, processing or reconditioning of any goods;

-(j) person by whom any goods are manufactured, produced, processed or reconditioned; and
+(j) person by whom any goods are manufactured, produced, processed or reconditioned;

 (k) other history, including previous ownership or use, of any goods.